huggingface/community-events/whisper-fine-tuning-event/README.md

 level that suits you best.
 We'll be on hand to facilitate this!

 Participants are allowed to fine-tune their systems on the training data of their choice, including datasets from the Hugging Face Hub, web-scraped data from the internet, or private datasets.
-Speech recognition systems will be evaluated on the "test" split of the [Common Voice 11](https://huggingface.co/datasets/mozilla-foundation/common_voice_11_0) dataset for the participant's chosen language.
+Whisper models will be evaluated on the "test" split of the [Common Voice 11](https://huggingface.co/datasets/mozilla-foundation/common_voice_11_0) dataset for the participant's chosen language.